nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 e.g. `KEYWORD...` can be used as `John`, `alex david` etc. Whereas, `[t/TAG]...` can be used as ` ` (i.e. 0 times), `t/friend`, `t/friend t/family` etc.
 * Parameters with prefix `e.g. n/NAME` can be in any order. e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, inputting `p/PHONE_NUMBER n/NAME` is also acceptable.
-* Prefix-less parameters must occur before parameters with prefix. e.g. if the command specifies `KEYWORD... p/PHONE_NUMBER`, then `p/PHONE_NUMBER KEYWORD...` is not acceptable.
+* Prefix-less parameters must occur before parameters with prefixes. e.g. if the command specifies `KEYWORD... p/PHONE_NUMBER`, then `p/PHONE_NUMBER KEYWORD...` is not acceptable.
 * If a parameter is expected only once in the command (i.e. not appended with `...`), but you specified it multiple times, only the last occurrence of the parameter will be taken. e.g. if you specify `p/12341234 p/56785678`, only` p/56785678` will be taken.
 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored. e.g. if the command specifies `help 123`, it will be interpreted as `help`.
 * Some attributes are not explicitly stated due to space constraints, e.g. `[<attribute>/VALUE]...` means that you can optionally (indicated by `[]`) provide one or more (indicated by `...`) parameters of the format `<attribute>/VALUE`.
-* For multiplicity of specific client attributes, please refer to this [section](#3-client-information).
+* For the multiplicity of specific client attributes, please refer to this [section](#3-client-information).

 </div>